-Emalahlani is one of the municipalities which experienced population growth rates higher than their economic growth rates, which is not positive at all.
-This has implications from a GDP per capita and an infrastructure, service delivery, job creation point of view
+eMalahlani is one of the municipalities which experienced population growth rates higher than their economic growth rates, which is not positive at all.
+This has implications from a GDP per capita and an infrastructure, service delivery, job creation point of view eMalahleni ccontribution to the Mpumalanga economy is the highest in the province at more than 20% and as largest economy in the province should be protected as far as possible as our economic champion.
+The size of the economy in 2015 was estimated at more or less R60 billion in current prices.
+Tourism expenditure in the area as a percentage of the local GDP low at 1.9% and tourism spending only R1.1 billion pa.

-Average annual economic growth rate for Emalahleni at 2.4% over the period 1996 to 2015, the forecasted average annual GDP growth for Emalahleni for 2015-2020 more or less 2% per annum in line with national and provincial growth expectations.
+Average annual economic growth rate for eMalahleni at 2.4% over the period 1996 to 2015, the forecasted average annual GDP growth for eMalahleni for 2015-2020 more or less 2% per annum in line with national and provincial growth expectations.